AbhikChowdhury6/unifiedSensorClient/notes/README.md

   -

 how about clinets are configured around sensors as first class
-- sensor (implements read)
+- sensor (implements read, and publishes, optionally uses shm for large data)
-- csv writer
+- csv writer (reads from publish and writes, publishes completed files)
-- image writer
+- image writer (subscribes, and writes jpegs every 4s)
-- h264 writer
+- h264 writer (subscribes, and writes via an ffmpeg command) (to fs shm)
-- detector
+- detector (subscribes, detects, publishes)
-- mover
-- deleter
+- mover(subscribes, moves files conditionally)(moves from fs shm to fs)
+- deleter(subscribes, deletes files conditionally)(deletes from fs shm)

+#network stuff
-- json sender
+- json sender(subscribes and sends on an outbound socket)
-- file uploader
+- file uploader(subscribes to descriptors, posts files publishes success)

+- cron job to check for cached files to send.

 (we can handle control and state later)
+(we can also manually manage busses for now)